-Troy Sachs OAM was Inducted into The Sport Australia Hall of Fame in 2017 as an Athlete Member for the sport of Basketball.
+Troy Sachs OAM was inducted into the Sport Australia Hall of Fame in 2017 as an Athlete Member for his contribution to the sport of Basketball.

 Troy Sachs was widely considered Australia’s most dominant wheelchair basketball player to take the court in his time and for a time the best in the world.
 His performances at the Paralympics were world-class and hit a high note at the 1996 Atlanta Paralympic Games, with a world record 42 points to win the gold medal against Great Britain.
 Sachs finished his career as a five-time Paralympian with two gold medals and a silver in Athens 2004.
 His ability was recognised abroad in 1998 when the Dallas Wheelchair Mavericks signed Sachs before going on to win the next three USA national championships.
 His professional career took him to Italy, Germany and Turkey where he also enjoyed success -as he did over the years playing with local team in West Sydney.